We accept PayPal, Visa & Mastercard

 chipping away at their trust and pitting them against each other.

-Filled with warm humour and tremendous heart,
+Filled with warm humour and tremendous heart, Sweat is

-America's Rust Belt working class.
+inspired by the stories of America's Rust Belt working class.

 Sweat tells the story of a group of factory co-workers and

-lifelong friends who struggle to reclaim what has been lost following
+friends who struggle to reclaim what has been lost following

-the America's industrial decline.
+America's industrial decline.
 They have spent their lives sharing

 drinks, secrets, and laughs at the local bar while working together

-picket lines begin to chip away at their trust, the friends find
+chip away at their trust, the lifelong friends find themselves pitted against

-and dissolved amidst the changing landscape of America.
+changing landscape of America.

-Sweat premiered in 2015 at the
+Sweat premiered in 2015 at

 internationally acclaimed Oregon Shakespeare Festival in Ashland,

-Oregon and subsequently played an acclaimed run in Washington, D.C. at Arena Stage in
+Oregon and subsequently played an acclaimed run in

-2016.
-The play opened on Broadway at Studio 54 in 2017 following an
+at Studio 54 in 2017 following an acclaimed and sold-out Off-Broadway

-Donmar Warehouse in London, and has been mounted by high schools, colleges, and community
+and has been mounted by

 Cast: 3 female, 6 male